+4. Focus on Value Instead of Cost in Competition

-One of the most common and rookie mistakes SaaS startups make is to think of the cost as their competitive advantage.
-Well, sure, it is in e-commerce or other industries, but SaaS is different.
-Here, the customers’ primary goal is to find a product that works, has lower costs, and discounts.
+One of the most common and rookie mistakes SaaS startups make is considering the cost as their competitive advantage.
+Sure, it is in e-commerce or other industries, but SaaS is different.
+Here, the customers’ primary goal is to find a product that works and has lower costs and discounts.

 If your product does not have value for customers, it will never become a hit, no matter how competitive your prices are.
 But, if it performs well and has value for customers, then they will pay reasonably.